Chromatin and Biomolecular Structure

 The first project involves examining kinking and bending in small DNA circles as they bind important proteins.
 The use of a circle simplifies interpretation of the bending, allowing us to identify "weak spots" along the gene ( see "Conformation and rigidity of DNA microcircles containing waf1 response elements for p53 regulation protein" H. Zhou, Y. Zhang, Z. Ou-Yang, S.M.
 Lindsay, X.Z.
 Feng, P. Balaguuurumoorthy and R.E.
 Harrington, J Mol Biol 306(2), 227-38 (2001)).
 This work is supported by the NIH and is part of a collaborative program with the Harrington Labs in the Department of Microbiology at Arizona State University.

 The second project involves SPM methods to study chromatin remodeling.
 It is becoming increasingly clear that promoter chromatin structure and the remodeling of that structure in association with gene activation are crucial facets of eukaryotic transcriptional regulation.
 The recent development of an in vitro MMTV-LTR system (Hager G.L.
 "Understanding nuclear receptor function: from DNA to chromatin to the interphase nucleus."
 Prog Nucleic Acid Res Mol Biol 2000;66:279-305) that can reconstitute the correct promoter chromatin structure and the correct remodeling of that structure in vitro presents an unprecedented opportunity to study these important facets of transcriptional regulation.
 In particular, it will now be possible to study promoter chromatin with and without bound receptor, and thus obtain information on this key first step of promoter recognition.
-We can then analyze the remodeled chromatin, to characterize the chromatin structure and transcription factor changes that have occured as a result of remodeling.
+We can then analyze the remodeled chromatin, to characterize the chromatin structure and transcription factor changes that have occurred as a result of remodeling.

 Because of its scale of imaging, the atomic force microscope (AFM) is well suited for studying the various structural aspects of this process that we want to analyze: the linear organization (nucleosome locations), the higher order structure (conformations of fully hydrated chromatin and transcription factors), and molecular recognition mapping (identifying specific molecules in the spreads based on antibody recognition).
 These approaches are a blend of established techniques and new AFM techniques that will be developed for this application but will undoubtedly prove useful for other biophysical and biological applications.